Birds of Prey (2020 film): Development

 In May 2016, ahead of the release of Suicide Squad, Warner Bros.
 Pictures announced a spin-off film focusing on Harley Quinn and several other female DC Comics heroes and villains, such as Batgirl and the Birds of Prey.
 Margot Robbie was attached to reprise her role as Harley Quinn and would also serve as producer.
 British screenwriter Christina Hodson was announced to be writing the film in November.
 Robbie had pitched the film to Warner Bros. in 2015 as "an R-rated girl gang film including Harley because I was like, 'Harley needs friends.'
-Harley loves interacting with people, so don't ever make her do a standalone film."
+Harley loves interacting with people, so don't ever make her do a standalone film".
 Robbie felt it was important for the film to have a female director.
 While Warner Bros. and DC Films had various other Harley Quinn-oriented films in development, Birds of Prey was the only one in whose development Robbie was directly involved.

 Robbie spent three years working on Birds of Prey and continued to present it to Warner Bros. until the studio felt the project was at the point it could be made.
 By April 2018, Warner Bros. and DC Films had finalized a deal with Cathy Yan to direct, making her the first female Asian director to direct a superhero film.
 Yan pitched for the job as "wanting to smash the patriarchy."
 Robbie was confirmed to be producing the film under her LuckyChap Entertainment banner as part of a first-look deal with the studio; Sue Kroll and Bryan Unkless were also announced to serve as producers through their companies Kroll & Co.
 Entertainment and Clubhouse Pictures, respectively.
 Production was scheduled to begin by late 2018 or early 2019.
 The Penguin was intended to appear in the script at one point but was dropped to preserve his appearance in The Batman.
-Barbara Gordon / Batgirl, a founding member of the team in the comics, was removed from Birds of Prey due to her planned standalone film, which Christina Hodson also wrote.
+Barbara Gordon (also known as Batgirl), is founding member of the team in the comics, but was removed from Birds of Prey due to the then planned Batgirl film, also written by Christina Hodson.